johnperry-math/AoC2023/README.md

 But I still love the problem!
 And while the last week of this year's puzzles were a true, grinding burden, I'm glad I did them.

+#### Ada

+Monte Carlo algorithm, which required `Ada.Numerics.Discrete.Random`.

+#### Rust

+Similarly, the `rand` crate.
+Also, `impl Display` for `EdgeRecord`, which was a bit tough since `LabelString` is just a character array, which means the compiler considers it foreign, so I had to think a few minutes more on how to implement it.